allegheny-computer-science-201-f2020/lab04/README.md

 You now have a terminal in which you can run most typical Linux commands.
 Ubuntu 20.04 is running with VSCode.
 Most work will be completed in the terminal.
 You are encouraged to mount a directory as a volume as described in the documentation at [progator Docker Image](https://hub.docker.com/repository/docker/janyljumadinova/progator) so that you can have access to your local repository files, which can be accessed from the "environment" directory in "root".

-Please remember to stop the container after you are finished working in it.
-You can use the command: `docker container list` to see the ID of the running container, and `docker container stop container-ID` to stop the container by replacing `container-ID` with its actual ID.

 ### GatorGrader

 To assess the minimum completeness of the lab submission materials, you can use the GatorGrader tool.
 Once you have installed [Docker Desktop](https://www.docker.com/products/docker-desktop), you can use the following `docker run` command to start `gradle grade` as a containerized application, using the [DockaGator](https://github.com/GatorEducator/dockagator) Docker image available on [DockerHub](https://cloud.docker.com/u/gatoreducator/repository/docker/gatoreducator/dockagator).